ramchandra06032004/Ai-Kitchen-For-India/readme.md

 - **Personalized Recipe Recommendations**: Get recipe suggestions tailored to your dietary preferences and taste.
 - **KNN Algorithm**: Utilizes the K-Nearest Neighbors algorithm for accurate and efficient recipe matching.
-- **User-Friendly Interface**: Easy-to-navigate interface built with Streamlit, ensuring a seamless user experience.
+- **User-Friendly Interface**: An easy-to-navigate interface built with Streamlit ensures a seamless user experience.

+#### if app is gone to sleep due to inactivity click on Yes, get this app back up!
 ## Live on :- https://ai-kitchen-for-india-by-ramchandra.streamlit.app/

 [![Video preview ](https://img.youtube.com/vi/tdR9DvqV99s/0.jpg)](https://www.youtube.com/watch?v=tdR9DvqV99s)

 ## Installation

-To set up the project environment, you will need Python and pip installed on your system.
+You will need Python and pip installed on your system to set up the project environment.
 Follow the steps below to install the required libraries:

 1. Clone the repository to your local machine: